G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies.md

 published: true
 order: 10
 toc:
-   --1--Referrer Access Policy: "referrer-access-policy" --2--Allow Policy: "allow-referrer-policy" --2--Block Policy: "block-referrer-policy" --1--Country Access Policy: "country-access-policy" --2--Country Allow Policy: "allow-country-access-policy" --2--Country Block Policy: "block-country-access-policy" --1--IP Access Policy: "ip-access-policy"
+   --1--Referrer access policy: "referrer-access-policy" --2--Allow policy: "allow-referrer-policy" --2--Block policy: "block-referrer-policy" --1--Country access policy: "country-access-policy" --2--Country allow policy: "allow-country-access-policy" --2--Country block policy: "block-country-access-policy" --1--IP access policy: "ip-access-policy"
-   --2--IP Allow Policy: "allow-ip-policy"
+   --2--IP allow policy: "allow-ip-policy"
-   --2--IP Block Policy: "block-ip-policy"
+   --2--IP block policy: "block-ip-policy"
-   --1--User Agent Access Policy: "user-agent-access-policy" --2--Set via the control panel: "set-via-the-control-panel" --2--Set via the API: "set-via-the-api" --3--Request properties: "request-properties"
+   --1--User agent access policy: "user-agent-access-policy" --2--Set via the control panel: "set-via-the-control-panel" --2--Set via the API: "set-via-the-api" --3--Request properties: "request-properties"
    --3--Example: "example"
 ---
-# Control access to the content with Country, Referrer, IP, and User agents policies
+# Control access to the content with country, referrer, IP, and User agents policies

-## Referrer Access Policy
+## Referrer access policy

-Referer Access Policy is a restriction to publish the links to content on your site on other sites.
-To enable the option navigate to CDN Resources, click Settings of the Resource, choose the Advanced Settings tab, in the Access (Security) click Add Policy and find Referer Access Policy.
+Referer access policy is a restriction to publish the links to content on your site on other sites.
+To enable the option navigate to CDN Resources, click Settings of the Resource, choose the Advanced Settings tab, in the Access (Security) click Add policy and find Referer access policy.

 By default, there are no restrictions by referer to your CDN Resource.
-You can set up Allow or Block Policy.
+You can set up allow or block Policy.

-### Allow Referrer Policy
+### Allow referrer policy

 <img src="https://support.gcore.com/hc/article_attachments/13340190513425" alt="" width="70%">